 Therefore I have plenty of social opportunities here, but unfortunately not so much in the employment sector.
 I put myself out there by engaging in different types of Voluntary work around Port Macquarie.

-In June 2016 I decided to branch out and start my own business ‘Short and Swift’ , Data Entry Services, performing tasks that most people find tedious and time consuming, whereas I LOVE it!
+In June 2016 I decided to branch out and start my own business ‘Short and Swift’ , Admin Support Services, performing tasks that most people find tedious and time consuming, whereas I LOVE it!
 Being able to make life easier for people by sorting and recording their documents is extremely satisfying to me.

 Some potential clients or employers might worry about hiring me because of my disabilities.
 It’s hard to help people realise that I am not fragile… that I won’t break… and while I may look like a child, I am a fully grown young adult fully responsible for all I do.
 I am also very lucky to have been born in the digital era that we all enjoy/love/hate.
 Wi-Fi is available to make life easier in many ways.
 It enables me to work comfortably without making major changes to office structures; it also makes me able to work from home, or anywhere in the world.